-Credit earned for in-service teacher education or professional education workshop courses (for which a special low fee is charged by the university) cannot be applied to meet the credit requirements of a graduate degree or graduate certificate (see section V. R.3. a.
+Credit earned for in-service teacher education or professional education workshop courses cannot be applied to meet the credit requirements of a graduate degree or graduate certificate (see section V. R.3. a.
 Viii. of the Governing Policies and Procedures of the Idaho State Board of Education).